liquidapps-io/dapp-dsp-k8s-helm/README.md

 ```

 #### Modify Package metadata:
-Currently: only package-json-uri & api-endpoint are modifyable.
+Currently only package-json-uri & api-endpoint are modifyable.
 To modify package metadata: use the "modifypkg" action of the dappservices contract. (https://bloks.io/account/dappservices)

 ## Test your DSP